 Stephen is a professional social worker who worked for many years in the NSW mental health services in Sydney and rural NSW.
 Although a manager, his clinical work with people who have mental illness, and their families is where his focus remained.
-Recently, Stephen was Senior Manager for Policy and Advocacy for the Australian Association of Social Workers.
-He is on the board of Neami National (four years as Chair) which is a large national NGO providing mental health services in five states.
+More recently, Stephen was Senior Manager for Policy and Advocacy for the Australian Association of Social Workers.
+He was on the board of Neami National for 12 years (four years as Chair).
+Neami is a large national NGO providing mental health services in five states.
 He is a graduate of the Australian Institute of Company Directors.

 Ilea Buffier (Deputy Chair)

 Ilea Buffier has over a decade of experience as a managing director and owner of Ninetwofive Interiors and Ninetwofive Sustainability—two Canberra-based businesses that specialise in commercial furniture and environmental consulting.
 Ilea’s achievements were recognised through the Telstra Australian Business Awards where she received the Telstra ACT Young Business Women of the Year award in 2004.
 As a graduate of the Australian Institute of Company Director’s Course (GAICD), Ilea brings strong business acumen and strategic thinking to the Northside team.
 She joined the board in 2013.